frankiesardo/icepick/README.md

     super.onRestoreInstanceState(Icepick.restoreInstanceState(this, state));
   }

-  // You can put the calls to Bundles into a BaseCustomView and inherit from it
+  // You can put the calls to Icepick into a BaseCustomView and inherit from it
   // All Views extending this CustomView automatically have state saved/restored }
 ```